amin-mochtar/ecommerce_server-1/api_documentation.md

 ***
 ## Show all product on cart e-commerce
 ***
-show all todo list ( authenticated customer only )
+show all cart list ( authenticated customer only )
 1. URL  `localhost:3000/carts`
 2. Method `GET`
 3. URL Param